Blind Man (Aerosmith song): Recording

+Critical reception

+Larry Flick from Billboard magazine wrote, "Eternally popular band offers a killer new track from its upcoming greates hits compilation Big Ones.
+Fans of recent hits like 'Crazy' and 'Amazing' will feast on this jam's delicious recipe of bluesy guitar riffs, grinding rock-ballad rhythms, and Steven Tyler's incomparable vocals.
+A bright sales and chart future appears more than likely."
+A reviewer from Music & Media commented, "A swollen ballad?
+Nothing new, huh?
+The novelty here is the fact that for the first time in a decade it isn't produced by Bruce Fairbairn, but by a man mostly active in alternative rock."

 Music video

 The music video for the song was also one of the only songs from Aerosmith's Geffen era not released on the video collection Big Ones You Can Look At.
 The live performance portions of the video were filmed during the day at The Summit in Houston, Texas before Aerosmith's performance there on September 30, 1994.
-The video was directed by Marty Callner, and featured cameo appearances by Pamela Anderson and A&R man John Kalodner.
+The video was directed by American director Marty Callner, and featured cameo appearances by Pamela Anderson and A&R man John Kalodner.
 In 2009, drummer Joey Kramer admitted on That Metal Show that this is his least favorite Aerosmith video.